34 things you need to know about in-flight meals

 19. Is there an in-flight meal upgrade?

-Moving up to the next level of airline seating, often premium economy, and you are more likely to find menus designed by big name chefs, three-course meals, and drinks included in the cost of your flight with a full-service carrier.
+Move up to the next level of airline seating, often premium economy, and you're more likely to find menus designed by big name chefs, three-course meals, and drinks included in the cost of your flight with a full-service carrier.

-Business seats provide quality seasonal dishes designed by leading chefs with wines to complement the food, sometimes a choice of lighter cold meals and snacks throughout, as well as full bar service as part of the deal.
+Business seats provide quality seasonal dishes designed by leading chefs with wines to complement the food.
+You'll sometimes have a choice of lighter cold meals and snacks, as well as full bar service as part of the deal.
+Cheers!

 The first class treatment means indulgent meals and lighter bites designed by top chefs and the complete fine dining experience with bar service included in the ticket price.